fiap-9soat-snackbar/snackbar-management/product-module-analysis.md

    - ✅ FIXED: Added comprehensive validation in the domain entity.
    - ✅ FIXED: Validation errors are properly handled and returned to the client.

-5. **Potential NullPointerExceptions**: ⚠️
+5. **Potential NullPointerExceptions**: ✅
-   - PARTIALLY FIXED: Added null checks in some methods, but comprehensive review needed.
+   - ✅ FIXED: Added null checks in all methods that could potentially cause NullPointerExceptions.
-   - TODO: Add more defensive programming throughout the codebase.
+   - ✅ FIXED: Added defensive programming throughout the codebase.

 6. **Commented-out Logging**: ⚠️
    - TODO: Implement proper logging throughout the application.